fmoga/servustalk/README.md

 * Install [node.js][1] (0.6.9)
 * Install [npm][2] (1.1.0-3)
-* if on Windows, remove forever from package.json as it is only used in production and fails to compile on Windows
+* If on Windows, remove `forever` dependency from `package.json` as it is only used in production and fails to compile on Windows
 * Run `npm install` in the root folder
 * Install [mongodb][3] and create database named after definition in `config.js`
 * Register Google App via [Google APIs Console][4].
 OAuth callback endpoint can be found at `/auth/google/callback`.